Dshaw630/bethpage-tee-time-analysis/Thought_Process.md

       - log how many rows fail regex extraction and are dropped
       - check that all dates in booking time are in valid ranges
       - log now many rows fail booking time conversion to datetime
-  - standardize status column to a binary(?) or at least more discrete set of values
+  - standardize status column to a binary(?) or at least more discrete set of values - complete
     - "checked in" and "teed off" both seemingly represent a player showing up to the course and almost certainly playing.
     "teed off" is much less frequent relative to "checked in" so it is possible this is an inconsistency in how staff use the booking software.